 Read on to learn more about what’s in a will and whether or not you need one.

-A will is an essential estate planning document that just about everyone should have.
+A will is an essential estate planning document that just about everyone should have, even if it's just a simple will.
 You may not need a will if you have nothing to pass on or if you don’t care who receives your assets, but you and your loved ones can still benefit from a will.
 For example, many people expect their estate to simply pass to their spouse after they die, but what if your spouse dies before you or at the same time as you?
 Having a will helps your family avoid the need to make big decisions during a time when they’ll be mourning.

 It’s also possible that someone may not honor your wishes unless you have a will.
 As an example, let’s say you want a step-child or other family member to receive a certain amount of money from your estate, but your spouse or children do not like that person.
 They may choose not to pass money to that family member since there is no legal obligation for them to do so.